Free Practical Network Penetration Tester Study Guide 2026 - Syllabus, Domain Weightage & Study Plan

 ★★★★★

 "The AI mentor was like having a personal tutor available at 2am.
 Every concept I didn't understand was explained until I got it.
-Invaluable for the Information Gathering and Scanning domain."
+Invaluable for the Practical Ethical Hacking Foundations domain."

 David K.